nestibry/umnbc-mod11-expressjs-note-taker/README.md

 ## Installation
 #### Invoking the application locally

-1. Install Node.js locally & nodemon
+1. Install Node.js locally
 2. Clone or Fork the Repo
 3. Open Repo Directory in VS Code Integrated Terminal (or Git Bash)
-4. Execute `npm install` to install dependencies and `npm i nodemon`
+4. Execute `npm install` to install dependencies and `npm i -D nodemon` or `npm i -g nodemon`
 4. Execute `nodemon server.js` in a bash command-line
 5. Open `http://localhost/3001`

-#### Execute the following in a bash command-line to install dependencies:
+#### Execute the following in a bash command-line to install dependencies and invoke the application:
 ```
 npm install
-npm i inquirer@8.2.4
+npm i -D nodemon
+nodemon server.js
 ```